Best Paramedic to RN Programs – 2022

 Paramedic to RN Classes and Courses

 Students enrolled in a paramedic to RN bridge program can expect to take a variety of nursing courses designed to expand upon existing healthcare knowledge.
-Both academic classes and clinical experiences are utilized as part of the curriculum.
+Both academic classes and clinical experiences are utilized as a part of the curriculum.
 For example, Texas' Hill College structures its paramedic to RN program into three semesters.
-Semester 1 introduces the paramedic to registered nursing, semester 2 involves classes on comprehensive nursing care of diverse patients across the lifespan, and semester 3 focuses on applying client assessment and critical thinking skills.
+Semester 1 introduces the paramedic to registered nursing, semester 2 involves classes on comprehensive nursing care for diverse patients across the lifespan, and semester 3 focuses on applying client assessment and critical thinking skills.

 - Transition to Professional Practice

 - Pediatric Nursing

 Due to their accelerated status, most paramedic to RN bridge programs can be completed in 12-16 months.
 For example, Illinois' Parkland College program can be completed in three semesters of 11-14 credit hours per semester, after prerequisite courses have been taken.
 Many students find that they can complete the program with 1 year of dedicated study.